InternationalTradeAdministration/developerportal/_posts/v2/2014-11-17-ita-articles.markdown

 ###creation_date

 Returns articles based on the date they were created.
 Dates are filtered by comparing them against an inclusive range, which must be entered with the following format:  YYYY-mm-dd TO YYYY-mm-dd.
+Searching on a single date can be done by entering the same value for the start and end of the range.

     http://api.trade.gov/trade_articles/search?creation_date={YYYY-mm-dd TO YYYY-mm-dd}